Joshbuild10/IGCSE-Question-Bank-Maker/README.md

 Any papers that failed to load will be printed to console.

 ### Querying papers
-To query papers, select the yes option when prompted to query papers.
+To query papers, type the y when prompted to query papers.
 The program will then ask you to enter a query in the format displayed.
 The format goes ```<column_name>=<value>, similarity=<value> AND <column_name>=<value>, similarity=<value> ...```